 A streamlined payment system

-“The automatically syncing payment option is low risk and without any hidden fees,” says Fieldsend.
-“In fact, SumUp works on a pay-as-you-go basis, so you can cancel at any time, and just pay the transaction fees for the purchases made.”
+The platform comes with an automatically syncing payment option that is low risk and without any hidden fees.
+In fact, SumUp works on a pay-as-you-go system, so you can cancel at any time, and just pay the transaction fees for the purchases made.

 “We used to generate invoices or if the mechanic was taking payment, they had to type it into the reader manually.
 But when we spoke to SumUp, we realised that it would eliminate human error as payments would be tracked and reconciled automatically.
-Users can now just press a button and it comes up on their payment reader, tracks it into their payment system, and saves them heaps of time.”
+Users can now just press a button and it comes up on their payment reader, tracks it into their payment system, and saves them heaps of time,” explains Jake.

 A team of support